Research indicates patient outcomes are just as good under female physicians, and women doctors also have better interactions with their patients.

 They found that patients treated by female doctors had slightly lower mortality and readmission rates than patients treated by male doctors.

-When Christopher J. D. Wallis and colleagues compared postoperative outcomes in patients aged 18 years and older in Canada, they found similar results.
+When Christopher J. D. Wallis and colleagues compared postoperative outcomes in patients aged 18 years and older in Canada,

 Patients of female surgeons had slightly lower rates of 30-day mortality than patients of male surgeons.